 When buyers and sellers are negotiating a transaction, one of the key decisions for a buyer to make is whether to purchase a group of the target’s assets or its actual business.
 This decision will impact the buyer’s accounting treatment of the transaction and its respective financial statements.

-Financial Accounting Standard Board’s (“FASB”) Accounting Standards Codification Topic 805, (“ASC 805”), Business Combinations, provides an entity with the criteria to evaluate whether a transaction will meet the definition of an asset acquisition versus a business combination and outlines the appropriate guidance to account for the transaction.
-Furthermore, ASC 805 provides valuation professionals with a framework to identify and to value the net assets acquired based on whether the transaction qualifies as an asset acquisition or a business combination.
+When buyers and sellers are negotiating a transaction, one of the key Financial Accounting Standard Board’s (“FASB”) Accounting Standards Codification Topic 805, (“ASC 805”), Business Combinations provides an entity with the criteria to evaluate whether a transaction will meet the definition of an asset acquisition versus a business combination and outlines the appropriate guidance to account for the transaction.
+Furthermore, ASC 805, provides valuation professionals with a framework to identify and to value the net assets acquired based on whether the transaction qualifies as an asset acquisition1 or a business combination.

-Determining if a Transaction Qualifies as an Asset Acquisition or a Business Combination
+Determining if a transaction qualifies as an Asset Acquisition versus a Business Combination

 Inputs – Economic resources that create, or have the ability to create, outputs when one or more processes are applied to it.
 Examples include long-lived assets (such as buildings or machinery), intangible assets (such as patents, trademarks, or other intellectual property), the ability to obtain access to necessary material or rights, and employees.